 con: the spec does damage

 pro: ECC+PQ makes no sense; it is "cognitive dissonance to simultaneously argue that the quantum threat requires immediate work, and yet we are also somehow uncertain of if the algorithms are totally broken.
-Both cannot be true at the same time" (statement)
+Both cannot be true at the same time" (statement) (statement)

 con: since December 2023, Kyber/ML-KEM software has had emergency security patches for KyberSlash 1, then KyberSlash 2, then Clangover (statement) (statement)